 - Affix dressings too tightly

-- Apply butter/fats/margarine or other substances commonly believed to cool burns
+- Use butter/margarine/fat or other items generally thought to cool burns

-Precautions are taken before not after electric shock.
-After all, shock could be lethal and if you survive you can celebrate followed by introspection to avoid such risks in future.
+Precautions are taken in time and not after electric shock.
+After all, the injury could be fatal and if you survive you can celebrate followed by introspection to avoid such risks in the future.